HiggstonRainbird/AoC-2020/README.md

 There's a star in the back, where the problems are made,
 And the website is hosted and bandwidth is paid,
-And the puzzle creator's a star, with no doubt;
+So the puzzle creator's a star, with no doubt;
 Merry Christmas to Topaz - with sleep or without.

 These three weeks and four days are exhausting, but fun,
 And I'll miss all the puzzles, and miss everyone.
 Merry Christmas to coders, wherever you are:
-Like the wise men before us, we'll follow a star.
+Like the wise men, we'll meet chasing after a star.